alexandrerfischer/alexandrerfischer/README.md

 <h3>📌 Aboute Me!</h3>

-  🙋 DevOps, bodybuilding, study and reading!
+  🙋 DevOps, sports, study and reading!

   💼 Working as a SRE/DevOps Engineer